richardjlo/richardjlo_deprecated/now.md

 permalink: /now/
 ---

-**Last updated: November 14, 2019**
-Currently in Chiang Mai, Thailand 🇹🇭
+Updated from Chiang Mai, Thailand 🇹🇭 (November 14, 2019)

 ### What I'm working on